wp-plugins/event-calendar-ticketing/readme.txt

 Need a great base plugin to use for your next totally custom developed events calendar system?
 Event Calendar & Ticketing is a great place to start.
 Our code is clean, easy to read, easy to follow, and easily modified to suit your needs.

 It's 100% architected around WordPress custom post types and taxonomies, and fully supports custom post type templates.
 No strangely coded PHP code libraries and no proprietary data storage.
-If you're familiar with custom post types and post meta then then you'll be off to the races in no time flat.
+If you're familiar with custom post types and post meta data then you'll be off to the races in no time flat.
 Go for it!

 **Features:**